swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-isdivisible.md

 ## Introduction

-This proposal adds `var isEven: Bool`, `var isOdd: Bool`, and `func isDivisible(by denominator: Self) -> Bool` to the `BinaryInteger` protocol. `isEven` and `isOdd` are convenience properties for querying the [parity](https://en.wikipedia.org/wiki/Parity_(mathematics)) of the integer and `isDivisible` is a more general function to determine the divisibility of an integer by an arbitrary denominator.
+This proposal adds `var isEven: Bool`, `var isOdd: Bool`, and `func isMultiple(of divisor: Self) -> Bool` to the `BinaryInteger` protocol. `isEven` and `isOdd` are convenience properties for querying the [parity](https://en.wikipedia.org/wiki/Parity_(mathematics)) of the integer and `isMultiple` is a more general function to determine whether an integer is a multiple of another integer.

 Swift-evolution thread: [Even and Odd Integers](https://forums.swift.org/t/even-and-odd-integers/11774)

 ## Motivation

-It is sometimes necessary to know whether or not an integer is divisible by a particular value.
-The most common case is testing for divisibility by 2 (even and oddness).
+It is sometimes necessary to know whether or not an integer is a multiple of another.
+The most common case is testing if a value is a multiple of 2 (even and oddness).

-**Commonality:** Testing divisibility shows up in a surprising number of contexts including UI code, algorithm implementations (often in the form of assertions), tests, benchmarks, documentation and tutorial/educational code.
+**Commonality:** Testing if a value is a multiple of another shows up in a surprising number of contexts including UI code, algorithm implementations (often in the form of assertions), tests, benchmarks, documentation and tutorial/educational code.

-Currently, the most common way to test a value for divisibility is by using the remainder operator (`%`) checking for a remainder of zero: `12 % 2 == 0 // returns true.
-12 is divisible by 2`.
-Similarly, testing for indivisibility is done by checking for a remainder other than zero: `13 % 2 != 0 // returns true.
-13 is not divisible by 2`.
+Currently, the most common way to test if a value is a multiple is by using the remainder operator (`%`) checking for a remainder of zero: `12 % 2 == 0 // returns true.
+12 is a multiple of 2`.
+Similarly, testing that a value is _not_ a multiple of another is done by checking for a remainder other than zero: `13 % 2 != 0 // returns true.
+13 is not a multiple of 2`.

 Alternatively, it is also possible to use the bitwise AND operator (`&`) to check the even/oddness of a value: `12 & 1 == 0 // returns true`.

-Some examples of divisibility in code (see more in appendix):
+Some examples of testing multiples in code (see more in appendix):

 ```swift
 // UITableView alternating row colour